hth313/OS4/doc/reference.rst

 .. note::
    A call to these routines are expected to appear first in a function.
-The OS4 code inspects the start of potential such functions and expects it to look in a particular way.
+The OS4 code inspects the start of potential such functions and expects it to look in a specified way.

 argument
 --------